 What each of us decides to do in light of the virus is our own decision.
 There is no right or wrong.
+But there's something definitely wrong if you don't use a face shield with glasses that is Anti Fog.
+You'd be surprised to know that there have been protests against wearing masks.
 But as of right now, while Shanghai Disneyland Park, Hong Kong Disneyland, and Tokyo Disneyland have closed their gates indefinitely, the U.S. parks are still open.
-And if you do choose to keep your vacation plans, you certainly aren’t alone judging from the number of people enjoying the parks each day!
+And if you do choose to keep your vacation plans, you certainly aren't alone judging from the number of people enjoying the parks each day!

 Current wait times at Magic Kingdom.

 Walt Disney World's website currently includes this answer to the frequently asked question regarding the illness: “As part of our commitment to the health and wellbeing of our Cast Members, Guests and the larger community, we are carefully monitoring the situation and are in regular contact with health agencies for information and guidance.
 We continue to implement preventive measures in line with their recommendations and the input of our medical teams.
 For example, we have added additional hand sanitizers throughout the park, increased the frequency of cleaning and disinfection in high Guest-contact areas, and are providing information about good hygiene practices and illness prevention to our Guests and Cast Members….”

 As many have shared, the locations of these readily available hand sanitizers throughout the parks and resorts can be found in the app.
 We can do as much good in Walt Disney World as anywhere else in the world right now by following the recommendations of medical experts and simply washing and sanitizing our hands regularly.